T30M47/Experimental-work---Concatenated-index/README.md

 ```
 http://localhost:8000/admin
 ```
-and login with username: admin, password: admin data and try to do a request for data You choose.
+and login with username: admin, password: admin data, and try to do a request for data You choose based on the given URLs before.